tdcosim/TDcoSim/docs/software_details.md

 ### Features
 1. Capable of launching sub-processes for individual feeders.
-2. Capable of configuring each feeder with different DER penetration levels, DER ratings, and ride through settings.
+2. Capable of configuring each feeder with different DER penetration levels, ratings, and ride through settings.
 3. Introduce fault events during simulation.
 4. Capture and report data for each transmission for the entirety of the simulation.